There’s a time and a place for explainer videos. There’s a time and a place for demos.

-A media-based product tour ensures that you (the seller) are maximizing the experience for your buyers and leaving nothing to chance.
+A media-based product demo ensures that you (the seller) are maximizing the experience for your buyers and leaving nothing to chance.
 It’s so that buyers can explore your platform on any device as well as see its full potential (we call this the “how”).

 There’s no room for error at the top-half of the funnel.
 The experience needs to be perfect.
 It shouldn’t feel real, it should feel right.

 You want to show your buyers what a full product journey looks like ... not just pieces of it.

 A cloned demo environment is great for highlighting how your product feels, but it creates a lot of gaps in the buyer’s experience by leaving out how your product actually works.